liquidprompt/liquidprompt/README.md

 ## DEPENDENCIES

-Apart from obvious ones, some features depends on specific commands (if you want a git support you'd better install git…):
+Apart from obvious ones, some features depends on specific commands.
+If you do not install them, the corresponding feature will not be available, but you will see no error.

 * battery status need `acpi`,
 * detached sessions is looking for `screen`.
+* VCS support features needs… `git`, `hg` or `svn`, but you knew it.

 For other features, the script uses commands that should be available on a large variety of unixes: `tput`, `grep`, `awk`, `sed`, `ps`, `who`.